richafnu/Viva/Viva/goals/viva-goals-healthy-okr-program/kr-types.md

 > [!NOTE]
 > You can also edit or set a type for an existing key result by selecting **More options** (the ellipsis) next to a key result, and then selecting **Edit**.
 The **Edit Key Result** window opens, in which you can modify the existing data and add metrics and targets, among other information.

-## Progress and Status Calculation:
+## Progress and Status Calculation
 Progress and status calculations in Viva Goals vary depending on the key result categories—regular KR types and control KR types.

 ### Progress status calculation for regular KR types